 Why does my project require an archaeological survey?

-In the United States, development projects are subject to various local, state, and national regulations concerning the conservation of our cultural heritage.
+Development projects in the United States are subject to various local, state, and national regulations concerning the conservation of cultural heritage.
 Legislation such as the 1966 National Historic Preservation Act (NHPA) requires federal agencies to consider the effects of their undertakings on cultural resources, including prehistoric and historic archaeological sites.
 Agencies at many levels of government have adopted similar laws and regulations.

 What is an archaeological predetermination?

-Specific to Clark County, WA, an archaeological predetermination is a brief survey to determine the presence or absence of cultural resources in the project area.
+An archaeological predetermination is a brief survey that is specific to Clark County, WA, that is designed to determine the presence or absence of cultural resources in the project area.
 The predetermination establishes whether an archaeological site is present, whether that site will be impacted by the proposed activity, and whether further study is needed.

 “Archaeological predetermination” means a preliminary archaeological investigation of a project area which includes, but is not limited to, a review of archaeological databases, walking the site in a series of transects, and the use of shovel test probes of the subsurface as necessary.
 When archaeological deposits are identified, sufficient shovel test probe examination shall be conducted to determine whether the discovery meets the definition of an archaeological site.